Bfree22/Credit-Risk-Machine-Learning/README.md

 Mortgages, student and auto loans, and debt consolidation are just a few examples of credit and loans that people seek online.
 Peer-to-peer lending services such as Loans Canada and Mogo let investors loan people money without using a bank.
 However, because investors always want to mitigate risk, a client has asked that you help them predict credit risk with machine learning techniques.

-In this assignment you will build and evaluate several machine learning models to predict credit risk using data you'd typically see from peer-to-peer lending services.
-Credit risk is an inherently imbalanced classification problem (the number of good loans is much larger than the number of at-risk loans), so you will need to employ different techniques for training and evaluating models with imbalanced classes.
-You will use the imbalanced-learn and Scikit-learn libraries to build and evaluate models using the two following techniques:
+Build and evaluate several machine learning models to predict credit risk using data you'd typically see from peer-to-peer lending services.
+Credit risk is an inherently imbalanced classification problem (the number of good loans is much larger than the number of at-risk loans), so we will be using different techniques for training and evaluating models with imbalanced classes.
+We will use the imbalanced-learn and Scikit-learn libraries to build and evaluate models using the two following techniques:

 1. [Resampling](#Resampling)
 2. [Ensemble Learning](#Ensemble-Learning)